thinktapper/DinderRN/README.md

 🏋️‍♂️ This project is still in progress ✨

-I plan to add the following features:
+With time, I plan to add the following features:

 - [x] Add a "Winner" screen to display winning restuarant after voting closes.
 - [x] Implement list of other users/friends to optionally add to new feasts.